 MLME-BF-TRAINING.request primitive, which was initially defined in 11ad and extended in 11ay, can be used when the peer MAC address is known outside the context of a BSS.
 An example sequence chart is proposed to describe it.

-We propose to add the OCB Mode subfield to the Sector Sweep Feedback Field when transmitted as part of an Initiator Sector Sweep (ISS), so the peer (responder) STA can know the beamforming training (BFT) is intended to be performed outside the context of a BSS, when the initiator STA starts the BFT upon the reception of an MLME-BF-TRAINING.request primitive.
+We propose to add the OCB subfield to the Sector Sweep Feedback Field when transmitted as part of an Initiator Sector Sweep (ISS), so the peer (responder) STA can know the beamforming training (BFT) is intended to be performed outside the context of a BSS, when the initiator STA starts the BFT upon the reception of an MLME-BF-TRAINING.request primitive.

 Proposed changes to D1.1